Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 Throughout this study we benchmark the following parametric \glspl{tpp}: the homogeneous Poisson process (\gls{hpp}), a non‑homogeneous Poisson process with a power‑law intensity (\gls{nhpp}), and several self‑exciting Hawkes variants (exponential, power‑law, and multi‑exponential kernels).
-Specifying a parametric conditional intensity yields closed‑form expressions for the conditional pdf, cdf, and cumulative intensity, and concentrates estimation on a compact parameter vector $\theta$.
+Specifying a parametric conditional intensity yields closed‑form expressions for the conditional pdf, cdf, and integrated conditional intensity function, and concentrates estimation on a compact parameter vector $\theta$.
 Moreover, parametric \glspl{tpp} are data efficient unlike non-parametric \glspl{tpp}.
 We emphasize self‑exciting models because they naturally capture temporal clustering of onsets, and are consistent with clinical theories that rising distress and physiological arousal can trigger cascades of aggressive behavior in autistic youth \cite{lindsay2000antecedent,scarpa2015physiological,cohen2011assessing}.
+Throughout this manuscript, the conditional density $f(t \mid H_t, \theta)$, distribution $F(t \mid H_t, \theta)$, and conditional intensity $\lambda^{*}(t \mid \theta)$ are functions of the model parameters $\theta$.
+To lighten notation, the dependence on $\theta$ is omitted hereafter unless necessary.